rafaellacoelho/rafaellacoelho/README.md

 + Living in Ipatinga, Brazil
 - 26 years old
 !
-Front End Developer, Support Analyts and always studying some technology
+Front End Developer, Support Analyst and always studying some technology
 # Interested in ReactJS
 ```